 Typically, lunch and dinner will also be available at your casa, but it is very unlikely this will be included in the price of your room.
 Will this will often cost about 10 CUCs per meal, per person, if it becomes clear you plan to eat out most days then this price will probably go up: the money made from serving meals is an important second source of income for most casa owners.

 Pros & Cons

 Staying in a hotel is fine, but it’s a bit generic.
 I mean, wherever you go on holiday, likelihood is you’ll be staying in a hotel – and they don’t exactly vary that much.
 Could you really tell the difference between staying in a Hilton hotel in London versus in Istanbul?
 Apart from the one in London probably costing a lot more.
 Staying in a hotel in Cuba is the same; there are a number of luxury hotels, and these are all great places to lay your head at night – but that’s all they are, and they don’t give you the true, authentic Cuban experience.

-Casas Particulares have to meet a certain standard before home owners are able to rent a room to travellers; this includes the availability of a private bathroom, as well as air conditioning in the room.
-As a result, the majority of casas can easily be compared with hotel rooms in terms of level of comfort, but with the added bonus of exceptional service.
+Casas Particulares have to meet a certain standard before homeowners are able to rent a room to travellers; this includes the availability of a private bathroom, as well as air conditioning in the room.
+As a result, the majority of Casas can easily be compared with hotel rooms in terms of the level of comfort, but with the added bonus of exceptional service.
 While hotels will have the typical level of service expected of the service industry, it’s unlikely that they’ll go above and beyond their day to day jobs.
-Commercial interests just don’t exist for the crew – they get paid the same amount no matter how much work they do – whereas the service level in a casa will typically be a lot higher because they rely on your business, and your recommendations to future potential customers.
+Commercial interests just don’t exist for the crew – they get paid the same amount no matter how much work they do – whereas the service level in a Casa will typically be a lot higher because they rely on your business and your recommendations to future potential customers.